Real Fruit Popsicles with Pink Grapefruit and Oranges

 I know summer is winding down, but we have a good month of warm weather still ahead of us.

-So, perfect timing to try these real fruit popsicles and let me know what you think.
+So, it’s perfect timing to try these real fruit popsicles and let me know what you think.
 Or, be like me and enjoy them anytime during the year to get a taste of summer.

 Ruby Grapefruit and Orange Popsicles